 The Pacific Fishery Management Council’s Salmon Technical Team prepares an annual postseason review of ocean salmon fisheries off the coasts of Washington, Oregon, and California to assess salmon fishery management performance and stock status.
 This “Salmon Review” includes information on regulations, catch and effort estimates, spawning escapement, and economics; it is used to inform management of the next season’s fishery.

 Pink salmon are the most abundant Pacific salmon.
 Pink salmon populations in Alaska were not overfished in 2012, and there have been record catches exceeding several hundred million pounds statewide in the past several years.
-Farther south, pink salmon populations may not be at record levels, but they’re generally healthy.
+Farther south, the Puget Sound stock of pink salmon may not be at record levels, but they're also not overfished.

 Harvesting Pink Salmon

 Pink salmon are primarily harvested in net fisheries – both purse seine and gillnet.
 Purse seiners catch salmon by encircling them with a long net and drawing the bottom closed to capture the fish.
 Gillnetters catch salmon by setting curtain-like nets perpendicular to the migration direction along the coast toward freshwater.
 The mesh openings on the nets are just large enough to allow males (which are usually larger) to get stuck, or gilled, in the mesh.
 Pink salmon are also caught incidentally in commercial troll fisheries for chinook and coho salmon.
 Fishing gear used to harvest salmon does not contact the ocean floor so it doesn’t impact habitat.
 Bycatch is also low and usually consists of other salmon species.

 The Pacific Northwest and Alaska also have very important subsistence and sport fisheries for salmon.
 Salmon is an important source of spiritual and physical sustenance for Northwest and Alaskan Indian tribes, and they are culturally important to many other residents of these areas.
 Subsistence and recreational fishermen use a variety of gear to harvest pink salmon.